Thanks to stunt doubles and the power of special effects, every leading actor looks like they’ve got dynamite in their hands in a fight scene.

 Hey, is it really that surprising that Iron Man can throw hands?

 Perhaps not.
 But actually, RDJ started honing his martial arts skills a few years before the first film in the Iron Man franchise hit our screens.
-He’s been training Wing Chun since 2005 and has publicly credited his training with helping him control his personal demons.
+He’s been training with a Wing Chun wooden stick dummy since 2005 and has publicly credited his training with helping him control his personal demons.

 As grounded as RDJ might seem these days, he’s got a storied past including multiple arrests, a stint in prison, and some pretty serious battles with substance abuse and addiction.
 According to him, much of the discipline he’s developed is a result of his Wing Chun practice, and he has a deep, long-standing love for the art form.